axeldavid/smart-urlize/README.md

 ### Handling non urls

 By default, smart-urlize will check each word if it is an url before trying to transform it.
-This is done for performance reasons so the non urls in your text, won't be parsed through all of the transfomers.
+This is done for performance reasons so the non urls in your text, won't be parsed through all of the url handlers.

 However, you can also create a transformer that works on non urls if you want to.
 This is done by adding the `is_url_handler = False` property to your transformer class.